scottcl88/BenjiWorldApp/README.md

 # BenjiWorldApp

-A simple website for tracking information about my dog (Benji)
+A simple website for tracking information about my dog (Benji).
+The backend API is [BenjiAPI](https://github.com/scottcl88/BenjiAPI) project.

 Developed by Scott Lewis